Browntail Moth (see photos below)

 • Fall Webworm Moth (sometimes) — Populations found in Maine and other northern portions of its range have wings that are sometimes solid white instead of having brown spots and patches all over them (Spotted Form of Fall Webworm); adults appear in Maine earlier than Browntail Moth (end of May and early June as opposed to July, respectively) (BugGuide.net)

-• Virginian Tiger Moth — A similar white moth occurring at the same time in Maine but with two distinctive black dots near the base of each wing, and no brown on the abdomen) (BugGuide.net)
+• Virginian Tiger Moth — A similar white moth sometimes occurring at the same time in Maine as the browntail moth (but starts about a month earlier) but with two distinctive black dots near the base of each forewing, and only a small amount of brown, if any, on the underside of the abdomen) (BugGuide.net)

 Photos and Additional Information: